winitzki/scall/tutorial/programming_dhall.md

   ≡ fmap_K G G (unfold G unfixf) kg
 ```

-Statement 3 in section "Properties of co-inductive type encodings" shows that `unfold G unfixf` is an identity function of type `G → G` (denoted by `identity G`).
+Statement 3 in section "Church encodings of greatest fixpoints" shows that `unfold G unfixf` is an identity function of type `G → G` (denoted by `identity G`).
 So, we have:

 ```dhall